-A list of approved pesticides may be found on the Central Institute for Supervising and Testing in Agriculture's website - http://www.ukzuz.cz (Central Institute for Supervising and Testing in Agriculture - contact is provided in the list of contacts in Appendix I).
+A list of approved pesticides may be found on the Central Institute for Supervising and Testing in Agriculture's website - http://eagri.cz/public/web/en/ukzuz/portal/ (Central Institute for Supervising and Testing in Agriculture - contact is provided in the list of contacts in Appendix I).

 Section VI.
-Other Regulations and Requirements:
+Other Requirements, Regulations, and Registration Measures: